alexpolonsky/doswah.com/_posts/2016-01-24-broncos-on-to-50.md

 <div id="fb-root"></div><script>(function(d, s, id) {  var js, fjs = d.getElementsByTagName(s)[0];  if (d.getElementById(id)) return;  js = d.createElement(s); js.id = id;  js.src = "//connect.facebook.net/en_US/sdk.js#xfbml=1&version=v2.3";  fjs.parentNode.insertBefore(js, fjs);}(document, 'script', 'facebook-jssdk'));</script><div class="fb-video" data-allowfullscreen="1" data-href="/doswah/videos/vb.606927949/10153531720282950/?type=3"><div class="fb-xfbml-parse-ignore"><blockquote cite="https://www.facebook.com/doswah/videos/10153531720282950/"><a href="https://www.facebook.com/doswah/videos/10153531720282950/"></a><p>Cheering and agonizing with thousands of fans as the Broncos punched their ticket to the Super Bowl.
 Feeling like I was where I needed to be.
 Climb the mountain so you can see the world. #broncos #onto50 #unitedinorange #broncoscountryplayoffs</p>Posted by <a href="https://www.facebook.com/doswah">Joshua T. Rivera</a> on Saturday, January 30, 2016</blockquote></div></div>
 <br><br>
 The matchup that has sent shivers down my sign for years.
 The team my heart has tirelessly rooted for since the start of my love for football (which is a story for another day) was labeled as underdogs to the titan New England Patriots.
 Being in the pacific northwest, I've never been closer to watching a Broncos home game in Denver.
-It crossed my mind it may very will be last year of conference championships, home-field advantages, and "Omahas!".
-The window was closing as many know: the carousel of NFL dominance does not come so easily.
+It crossed my mind it may very well be last year of conference championships, home-field advantages, and "Omahas!".
+The window was closing and as many know: the carousel of NFL dominance does not come so easily.
 <figure>
 	<img src="/images/onto50/flight.png">
 </figure>